paulswanson/bandicoot/README.md

 To completely automate this reconnection process use an passphraseless SSH key.
 Your broken SSH tunnel will be automatically reconnected after just a few seconds.

 If you're using OS X then you'll need to use an extra script to monitor the tunnel as 'watch' isn't available.
+I've included a script called 'watch\_the\_bandicoot' as an example.

+Why not choose a ready made GUI SSH tunnel manager?
+This one is so simple, and open source, so you can see that there's no nefarious code stealing your SSH credentials.